-- Approves or rejects budget change proposals prepared by state departments. - Proposes a spending plan and policy initiatives for the year, introducing the budget bill in the Legislature. - Signs or vetoes the final budget bill and trailer bills. - Can veto all or part of individual appropriations (line items). - Cannot increase individual appropriations above the level approved by the Legislature. - May proclaim a fiscal emergency and propose legislation to address the emergency in a special legislative session.
+- Approves, modifies, or rejects spending proposals prepared by state departments and agencies through an internal process coordinated by the DOF. - Proposes a spending plan for the state each January, which is introduced as the budget bill in the Legislature. - Updates and revises the proposed budget each May. - Signs or vetoes the bills included in the budget package, including both the budget bill and budget-related bills. - Can veto all or part of individual appropriations (line items), but cannot increase appropriations above the level approved by the Legislature.